Dengineer24/Shoe-Identifier/README.md

 *** I will add the Python Machine learning code, which is a jupitor notebook, once that part is completed. ***

+## What I learned

+- I learned about Machine Learning and python using tensorflow
+- Learned about how object detection is done using Python